TinfFoil/dit_ITloc_projecttemplate/FAQ.md

 Both members of the team will receive the same score.
 Once again: it is one whole project being evaluated.
 Hence:
 (a) get sure your workload is fair,
-(b) get sure you are all aware of and happy with all decisions and features, and (c) come prepared to the oral discussion (e.g., avoid answers of the kind "I was not in charge of that").
+(b) get sure you are both aware of and happy with all decisions and features, and (c) come prepared to the oral discussion (e.g., avoid answers of the kind "I was not in charge of that").

-**Note** There might be _exceptional_ cases in which one of the students receives a higher score.
-But I really mean _exceptional_.
-For instance, the kind of situation in which one of the team members fails the course.

 ## Opting for the second call